 A student's Individual Anaphylaxis Management Plan will be reviewed and updated on an annual basis in consultation with the student's parents/carers.
-For students attending the ISLP campus any updates to a student's Anaphylaxis Management Plan will also be communicated and provided to relevant ISLP campus staff.
 The plan will also be reviewed and, where necessary, updated in the following circumstances:

 - as soon as practicable after the student has an anaphylactic reaction at school - if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes - when the student is participating in an off-site activity, including camps and excursions, or at special events including fetes and concerts.